xChrisMo/Final-Year-Dissertation/README.md

 ## Project Overview
-This project is my dissertation as submitted to [Dr Rasha Mohammad](https://www.linkedin.com/in/dr-rasha-mohammad-17677b50/) as of University of East London's Standard.
+This project is my dissertation as submitted to [Dr Rasha Mohammad](https://www.linkedin.com/in/dr-rasha-mohammad-17677b50/) as by the University of East London's School of Architecture, Computing and Engineering(ACE) Standard.
 The project aims to detect excessive leave fall before there is a cause for train delays, cancellations, constituting the £350 Million problem as reported by the British Network Rail [here](https://www.ingenia.org.uk/articles/leaves-on-the-line/).